 Health & Wellbeing

 It’s is not exceptional to experience occasional worry and stress over the many activities and responsibilities competing for your time and attention as a graduate student.
 If your concerns become overwhelming and intrude into your sense of wellbeing, then it’s time to seek help.
 First of all, you can talk in complete confidence with professional counsellors.
 Within the School of Graduate Studies, on the fourth floor of Gordon Hall, we offer the services of an on-site counsellor well versed in issues that graduate students face.
 Visit the SGS Counsellor page to learn more and to book an appointment.
-Alternative counselling services, as well as a full range of general medical services, are available from the Queen’s Health, Counselling and Disability facility in the Lasalle Building.
+Alternative counselling services, as well as a full range of general medical services, are available from the Student Wellness Services facility in the Lasalle Building.
 You may like to consult with the cross-cultural advisor who can offer valuable support for students from diverse backgrounds adjusting to a different culture and environment.

 We have some useful online modules on mental health that students have found to be very beneficial.
 The “Mental Health and Wellbeing” in the My Grad Skills module set: is an interactive 90 minute module designed specifically for graduate students.
 The module gives you some valuable tools to increase your understanding of health and wellness and to help you manage your well-being in your graduate life and during your transition to a career.

 Fitness & Wellbeing

 All of us find it helpful to take time away from our busy work and study schedules for fitness and relaxation.
 The casual recreation opportunities offered by the Queen’s Athletics and Recreation facility are available to you at no additional charge – membership is part of your student fees.
 Visit the Athletics and Recreation page and the Athletics & Recreations own website.
 Check out the website and the e-newsletter of your professional association, the Society for Professional and Graduate Students for opportunities to socialize though group events and recreational pursuits.